Dean: Chris Luecke

 Recreation Resource Management

 Requirements for the minors are found in the appropriate departmental sections of this catalog.
-Students should also consult a faculty advisor for the minor.
+Students should also consult an advisor for the minor.

 The S.J. and Jessie E. Quinney College of Natural Resources programs and facilities provide exceptional opportunities for field experiences through class field trips and projects, undergraduate research and internships, club activities and service projects.